 To assist you navigate our vast grounds and buildings, please refer to the School Plan.

 The wearing of school uniform is compulsory.
 Attractive, practical, unisex summer and winter uniforms are available through the uniform shops in Wodonga.
 Other selected uniform items are available from the school office.
-Uniform wide-brimmed hats are to be worn outside during sport and play, particularly in Terms 1 & 4.
+Uniform wide-brimmed hats are to be worn outside during sport and play, especially in Terms 1 & 4.

 At Wodonga Primary School we believe in clear reporting of each student's progress.
 Families are provided with a comprehensive written report in June and December which outlines student growth, achievement and areas for focus.